buildout/buildout/zc.recipe.egg_/src/zc/recipe/egg/README.txt

    Python executable is found in the executable option of the named section.

-entry-points
-   A list of entry-point identifiers of the form name=module#attrs, name is a script name, module is a module name, and a attrs is a (possibly dotted) name of an object wihin the module.
-This option is useful when working with distributions that don't declare entry points, such as distributions not written to work with setuptools.

-scripts
-   Control which scripts are generated.
-The value should be a list of zero or more tokens.
-Each token is either a name, or a name followed by an '=' and a new name.
-Only the named scripts are generated.
-If no tokens are given, then script generation is disabled.
-If the option isn't given at all, then all scripts defined by the named eggs will be generated.

-interpreter
-   The name of a script to generate that allows access to a Python interpreter that has the path set based on the eggs installed.

-extra-paths
-   Extra paths to include in a generates script.

 We have a link server that has a number of distributions:

     >>> print get(link_server),